maximmurmansk/nginx_vts_to_zabbix/README.md

 `zabbix_agent2 -t nginx.stat[zone name or nodeIP]`  #(zabbix_agentd - if you use zabbix-agent) <Br>
 `zabbix_agent2 -t nginx.host[host name]`  #(zabbix_agentd - if you use zabbix-agent) <Br>
 8. In zabbix web interface, in Data Collection - Templates, import nginx_vts.xml <Br>

+Almost all metrics are in the format like constantly increasing value, but you can change like number of units per minute